 - Evidence that you understand the sponsor’s brand (attributes, values, personality), target markets (psychographic more than demographic), and objectives.
 This is actually quite easy to get, if you know where to look.

 - Creative ideas for leverage.
 Your proposal must be anchored on creative ideas you’ve come up with for them to leverage the sponsorship.
 Put yourself in their shoes.
-If you could do ANYTHING what would you do with the sponsorship.
+If you were the sponsor and could do ANYTHING, what would you do with the sponsorship?
 The best several ideas will form the core of your proposal.

 - Examples of how your other sponsors have achieved a commercial return, defined as changing the perceptions and/or behaviours of their target markets.
 This can include financial data, but much of this can be measured in other ways, such as increasing propensity to try or trust.
 This shows that you know how to be a partner and know it’s not about you and your need.

 - Market research from your most recent event.
 Bonus points if you have asked what the three best and three worst things are about the event, as it shows you are a) asking the right questions; and b) have some opportunities for your sponsor to amplify the good stuff and fix the bad stuff, creating added value for the audience.